-When we think of getting a pet we often narrow down our choices to a Cat or a Dog.
+A cat or a dog?
+When we think of getting a pet we often narrow down our choices to a cat or a dog.
 Dogs need more care and nurture and understand human emotions better and cats are more autonomous and carefree animals.

 Dogs use their previous experience to understand if someone is unreliable.

-In the second part, the owners pointed towards containers without food and tricked Dogs into running towards it.
+In the second part, the owners pointed toward containers without food and tricked dogs into running toward them.

 Dogs have highly evolved sixth sense and are also very receptive to intricacies of human behavior.